 - Promote an early medical review, prompted by specific TRIGGER points

 The National Early Warning System (NEWS) originated as a workstream for Acute Medicine Programme.
 In 2013, the then Minister for Health Dr James Reilly launched an important new patient safety initiative - the first National Clinical Guideline- the National Early Warning Score for Ireland.

 The National Clinical Guidelines are used to further improve the quality, safety, and cost-effectiveness of healthcare across Ireland.
 In 2020 this guideline was revised by the DPIP programme and renamed Irish National Warning System (INEWS V2).

 The National Deteriorating Patient (Recognition & Response) Improvement Programme (DPIP) has been identified as a priority patient safety improvement programme by the National Patient Safety Office.

-The programme is divided into three work streams to effectively harmonise the EWSs and improve patient safety:
+The programme consists of three workstreams to effectively harmonise the EWSs and improve patient safety.

 1. Guideline Development Project

 Please see the DPIP website for further information.